graevy/quatloo/content/posts/internet.md

 It's hard to get a virus from downloading music, not that anyone does that anymore. [rutracker](https://rutracker.org) is my favorite public tracker for music (rip what.cd).

-You're probably looking for a cracked spotify app in Android Apps below. [revanced](https://revanced.io/)/[newpipe](https://newpipe.net/) will handle youtube at the time of writing; ad-blockers come and go.
+You're probably looking for a cracked spotify app in Android Apps below. [revanced](https://revanced.io/)/[newpipe](https://newpipe.net/) will handle youtube.
+These projects come and go.

-For desktops, [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) downloads youtube media, and just using the web version of spotify with ublock origin on firefox should block ads.
+For desktops, [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) downloads youtube media, and just using the web version of spotify with ublock origin on firefox should block its ads.

 ### Video